Johnnie Moore Jr.

 Johnnie Moore (born July 7, 1983) is an American evangelical leader and businessman who founded the Kairos Company, a public relations firm.
 Moore is a former commissioner for the United States Commission on International Religious Freedom and co-founder and president of Congress of Christian Leaders.
 In June 2025 he was appointed the executive chairman of the Gaza Humanitarian Foundation.

+Moore is vice chancellor of Pepperdine University's Washington, D.C., campus and managing director of its Master of Middle East Policy Studies program.

 Liberty University

 Moore began his career in at Liberty University working in the campus pastor's office.
 He was senior vice president for communications at Liberty University and often served as Jerry Falwell's assistant during his travels.
 He was a professor of religion, and led the university's convocations.

 International religious liberty

 Moore was a commissioner of the United States Commission on International Religious Freedom from 2018 to 2021.

 China

 He has stood up for pro-democracy advocates in Hong Kong, including Catholic businessman Jimmy Lai.
 Moore condemned China's treatment of Muslims in 2017 and wrote an open letter to the Chinese premier alongside of Rabbi Abraham Cooper from the Simon Wiesenthal Center.
 In May 2021, the People's Republic of China issued retaliatory sanctions against Moore that banned him from entering the territory that it controls and the United States issued sanctions against a Chinese official for the official's involvement in the detention of Falun Gong practitioners.